 Embargoed copies of the Report will be available for media in advance, and media are invited to attend.
 Interviews may be set up with speakers, including the Report’s editor, Emerald Archer, Ph.D.

 The Center for the Advancement of Women also publishes a research anthology Collectif, an online companion piece to the Report that features the writing of University faculty, students and community partners.
 The work explores many related themes in more depth, from maternal mortality to the power of apology in the #MeToo era.
 More here.

-The Report includes “A Closer Look” pieces written by University faculty, amplifying themes in the Report and examining topics such as the 2018 midterm elections, Asian American women in film, and the opioid crisis.
+The Report includes “A Closer Look” pieces written by University faculty, amplifying themes in the Report and examining topics such as the recent legislation affecting women and girls, Asian American women in film, ageism, weight bias, and the opioid crisis.